mynameisi/Portfolio_site_project/README.md

 # Portfolio Site Project
 This project contains server side code(HTML,CSS and related resources) that builds a responsive portfolio site.
 The site is layed out according to the provided [project markup spec](https://github.com/mynameisi/Portfolio_site_project/blob/master/design-mockup-portfolio.pdf).
 This is an assignment project from the [UDacity Full Stack Web Developer program Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

-The css styling of the project is build on the foundation of the [skeleton framework](http://getskeleton.com/).
+- The css styling of the project is build on top of the [skeleton framework](http://getskeleton.com/).
+- The image popup effect is build on top of the [magnific-popup framework](http://dimsemenov.com/plugins/magnific-popup/).

 ### Prerequisites